scandum/rotate/README.md

 Conjoined Triple Reversal Rotation
 ----------------------------------
 The conjoined triple reversal rotation (aka contrev rotation) is derived from the triple reversal rotation.
 Rather than three seperate reversals it conjoins the three reversals, improving locality.
+It skips the contrev rotation and performs an auxiliary rotation on stack memory if the smallest side is smaller than 8 elements.

 Benchmarks
 ----------